admin-cf-1/cardano-coin-selection/information/specification.md

 All coin selection algorithms used by Cardano Wallet implement a _common interface_.

-Essentially, a coin selection algorithm is simply a pure mathematical _function_ that, when applied to a standard set of parameters, will produce a result value of a standard type.
+Essentially, a coin selection algorithm is simply a _pure mathematical function_ that, when applied to a standard set of parameters, will produce a standard set of results.

-This section defines the standard parameters accepted by coin selection algorithms used in Cardano Wallet, together with the standard results returned.

-It also defines the set of error conditions that may occur.
+This section defines the standard parameters accepted by coin selection algorithms used in Cardano Wallet, the standard results returned, and the standard set of error conditions that may occur.

-The terms _coin selection algorithm_ and _coin selection function_ will be used
+In this section, the terms _coin selection algorithm_ and _coin selection function_ will be used interchangeably.
-interchangeably in this section.

 ## Parameters